King Charles issues first public statement since cancer diagnosis

 The statement was issued on the same night Prince William attended a charity gala dinner in London, where he thanked the public for their “kind messages of support”.
 Earlier in the day, the Prince of Wales led an investiture ceremony at Windsor Castle.

 Meanwhile, Prince Harry was spotted at London Heathrow ahead of his flight back to the US having spent just over 24 hours in the country.
-Harry had a meeting with Charles that lasted less than an hour.
+Harry had a meeting with Charles that lasted less than an hour on Tuesday.

+Their previous face-to-face meeting had been during the Coronation last May, although he made a speedy exit to return to the US to celebrate his son Archie’s fourth birthday.

+The King’s cancer was discovered while he was being treated for a benign enlarged prostate last month.

 As other royal family members will look to step up their responsiblities to support the King, there has already been an indication that he will resume weekly meetings in person with Rishi Sunak in two weeks.